janfilips/blockchain-notary/README.md

 # blockchain-notary
-A simple blockchain notary app written in django
+A very simple and the second most logical Blockchain app leaveraging Smart Contracts